Current Projects

 On Substack and Linkedin: Could the ultimate dark UX pattern involve A.I. agents that are designed to bend us to their will?
 I fear that this super-human user interface may be too tempting for some corporate, state, and tech-overlords to resist.

-At the Detroit Color Council: Universal Color for the 40%: designing colorful, decipherable experiences for a color-blind, low-vision, and light sensitive population.
+Most recently at the Detroit Color Council: Universal Color for the 40%: designing colorful, decipherable experiences for a color-blind, low-vision, and light sensitive population.
 It was an in-depth review of how contemporary color-design limits access to media, education, wayfinding, safety, and careers, for persons with visual impairments, such as color blindness, low vision, and light sensitivity.
 And how that can be avoided by implementing accessible and universal design methodologies.

 Smithsonian at Cooper's Union: Accessible Game Design.
 Tackling the wicked problem accessibile and universal design for a tabletop game.
 Blind and sight-impaired, deaf & hard of hearing, and neurodiverse, and typical persons can all play this collaborative card game without having to make special accommodations.